Flexinos/SwissSystemMonteCarlo/README.md

 # The pairing process:

-Since this programm is intended to simulate chess tournaments, it uses a so called dutch system for creating the pairings. https://en.wikipedia.org/wiki/Swiss-system_tournament#Dutch_system
+Since this program is intended to simulate chess tournaments, it uses a so called dutch system for creating the pairings. https://en.wikipedia.org/wiki/Swiss-system_tournament#Dutch_system

 # FIDE Guidelines
 https://handbook.fide.com/chapter/C0403